-There are a lot of planes, trains, and automobiles out there, and there are so many of the latter that it can be hard to conceptualize.
-According to the IHS Automotive, there were about 253 million cars on the road in 2014, a staggering number that's probably only gotten larger since.
-So if you're a parent who drives your loved ones frequently, cars have probably evolved into something more than just a shiny symbol of freedom and luxury.
+There are a lot of planes, trains, and automobiles out there—so many of the latter, in fact, that it can be really hard to make a shopping decision.
+So if you drive your loved ones around frequently, cars have probably evolved into something more than just a shiny symbol of freedom and luxury.
 And even if you think of your car as something that gets you from point A to point B, safety has probably become a much bigger priority.
-In the hopes of helping you make a more informed decision and investment, we decided to compile a list of the 12 most family-friendly cars.
+In the hopes of helping you make a more informed car-buying decision and investment, we decided to compile a list of the 16 best family-friendly cars.

 While researching various makes and models, our top goal was safety first and style second.
-This way you can find out which ones are both toddlerproof and teen-approved before you leave the lot.
+This way, you can find out which ones are both toddler-proof and teen-approved before you leave the lot.
 We made sure to include all the available safety features, plus cutting-edge technology and design perks.

-Chevrolet Bolt EV ($37,495)
+Chevrolet Bolt EV

-Standout Features: The Bolt EV gets 238 miles per charge, and charging it is as easy as plugging in your cell phone since you can do it at home instead of having to drive to a gas station to fill up.
-This makes it super convenient for busy parents who don't have time to squeeze in any more errands.
+Standout Features: The Bolt EV gets 259 miles per charge, and charging it is as easy as plugging in your cell phone since you can do it at home instead of having to drive to a gas station to fill up.
+This makes it super convenient for busy families who don't have time to squeeze in any more errands.
 Another benefit is that you don't always have to use a pedal to brake.
 Instead, you can press a button on the steering wheel that'll slow the car down, which helps convert energy into electricity to transfer back to the battery.
-Aside from being fuel efficient, the Bolt EV also has some unique safety features like automatic braking to reduce collision damage and lane-changing alerts if there's a blind spot.
+Aside from being fuel-efficient, the Bolt EV also has some unique safety features like automatic braking to reduce collision damage and lane-changing alerts if there's a blind spot.

-The Nitty-Gritty: The starting price is $37,495 with an average of $179/month for leasing.
+The Nitty-Gritty: The starting price is $36,620 with an average of $239 per month for leasing.

-Tesla Model X ($82,500)
+Tesla Model X